 Cleanup ProgressThe Indiana Department of Environmental Management (IDEM), St. Joseph County, and Whiteford-Kenworth, Inc., (the former owner/operator) finalized a consent decree in 1987 that required Whiteford-Kenworth, Inc., to remove and properly dispose of the sludge and surrounding contaminated soil from the three on-site dry wells.
 Whiteford-Kenworth completed the removal of sludge and contaminated soil in July 1988.
 Approximately 210 cubic yards of contaminated material were properly disposed of off site.

-The Whiteford Sales & Service (WSS) site was proposed for listing on the Superfund National Priorities List (NPL) in June 1988 and was placed on the NPL in August 1990.
 After completion of a remedial investigation at the site that included the preparation of a baseline risk assessment, EPA issued a Record of Decision in September 1995 calling for "No Further Action" at the WSS site.
 EPA selected The "No Further Action" remedy because the baseline risk assessment indicated that the site posed no unacceptable risks to human health or the environment, for the PRP had cleaned up the majority of the contamination during the removal action in 1988.
-EPA, with IDEM concurrence, deleted the WSS site from the NPL on September 6, 1996.
+EPA, with IDEM concurrence, deleted the Whiteford Sales & Service site from the NPL on September 6, 1996.

 Property ReuseThe property is being used as a stormwater retention basin.